-Response: The payments authorized for this provision are additional payments made to those providers receiving a distribution.
+Response: The payments authorized for this provision are not supplemental or enhanced payments.

 4. For clinic or outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (State owned or operated, non-state government owned or operated, and privately owned or operated).
 Please provide a current (i.e., applicable to the current rate year) UPL demonstration.